Try this Easy DIY Rust Paint Effect to give your old Home Decor and Furniture a beautiful new look.

 I have 11 step by step examples of how I’ve used this rust patina paint finish on decor, mirrors, and wall art in my home.
 It’s super easy, guys.
 You just need to know a few tricks to get the look you love.

 And, you can absolutely use this on wood decor and furniture too.
 Just be sure to apply 2 coats of your favorite chalk paint as a base.

 This DIY Rust Paint is a rich, beautiful neutral color that works in almost any room and style.
 You can go for a light patina for more greys and browns or go bold with a deep orangey rust patina effect.

-Do you have old decor that needs an update?
-Last month, I shared how to DIY 20 Faux Metal Paint techniques.
-I used Copper, Iron, and Bronze Patina’s for that post.
+A while back, I shared how to DIY 20 Faux Metal Paint techniques.
+I used Copper, Iron (Rust), and Bronze Patina Paints for that post.
 After all of that testing, the rust look was surprisingly my favorite.
 I’m so excited to show you how gorgeous this looks on some decor I was ready to give up on.
-And, you can follow these quick and easy steps to update your old decor with this DIY rust paint technique too!

-Now, let’s get to this fun DIY Rust Paint Technique!
+Now, let’s get to this Easy DIY Rust Paint Effect!

 - Dixie Belle Iron Paint